paxswill/StupidRobots/source/_posts/2010-05-01-ubuntu-1004-dell-mini-9.markdown

  the Mini again and see how it went.
 ~
-This was a couple days before the release date, so I downloaded the release candidate and ran form there.
+This was a couple days before the release date, so I downloaded the release candidate and ran from there.
 I've used both the normal desktop and netbook remix in previous versions of Ubuntu, and for my workflow I prefer using the normal desktop.
 As there isn't a desktop .img available, I downloaded the desktop ISO and used the USB IMage Writer in my VM to copy the ISO to a flash drive.
 Installation had a minor hitch in that the first install didn't seem to take, in that after the installer was finished and the system rebooted, nothing showed up.
 I booted to the USB stick again, reinstalled, and everything worked after that.

 Hardware support is very much improved in this version (I've previously used 8.04 and 9.04).
 I didn't have to make any configuration changes to use sound hardware, Bluetooth